SergioALouro/Feed-Reader-Project/README.md

 1. Open index.html
 2. Scrool to the bottom of the page to se the result of the tests that are being carried out

+# Contributing

+ This repository is based in a repository from Udacity.
+You are free to use this code and change it at your discretion.
+CONTRIBUTING.md.